pltod/hb-nodejs-2014/week0/task1/README.md

 > to install dependencies

+* ```node parse -h```

+> to see how to use the app

+## How To Test

 * npm test

-> to run original test suite - creates files in the root folder parsing files from test-files directory
+> runs original test suite - creates files in the root folder parsing files from test-files directory

-## More Info

-* ```node parse -h```

-> to see the app help

 * ```npm run {command}```

-> see package.json script property for available commands that execute different app cases
+> see package.json script property for available commands that execute different use cases

 # Architecture Notes